Childbirth in India: Contraception

 According to the World Health Organization, 54.8 percent of women utilized contraception in 2008.
 Female sterilization constitutes two-thirds of contraception use in Southern India, and is popular throughout the country.
 In some areas, there are financial incentives for undergoing tubal ligation after one or two children.
 Women who are Muslim, educated, or of higher socioeconomic status are more likely to choose more traditional, temporary methods of contraception instead of sterilization.
 Poor women typically experience more unwanted pregnancies, and therefore worse birth outcomes, due to lack of contraception access.
 Sterilization is less common for women who have not yet had a son.

 Newborns

 Rites of passage

-Many women mark their babies’ faces with “bindi” and tie small threads around the baby's’ wrists, ankles, and neck to ward off evil spirits.
+Many women mark their babies' faces with bindi and tie small threads around the baby's wrists, ankles, and neck to ward off evil spirits.
 On the ninth day postpartum, a ceremony to name the child is conducted at the site of the placental burial.

 A male baby is considered preferable in Indian culture.
-Despite laws prohibiting sex-selective abortions, they still occur, and have caused an unbalanced male to female sex ratio in India.
-Due to their higher status, it is custom in some areas to wait until the male baby is at least 1 year old before cutting his hair.
+Despite laws prohibiting sex-selective abortions, they still occur, and have caused an unbalanced male-to-female sex ratio in India.
+Due to their higher status, it is customary in some areas to wait until a male baby is at least one year old before cutting his hair.
 In this ceremony, done at a Hindu temple, the family offers thanks for the blessing of a son.